-In the wide and growing world of MMA, two leagues stand above the rest: The Ultimate Fighting Championship and Bellator.
-Both of these organizations have done a lot to popularize mixed martial arts in the U.S. and around the world (even people who aren’t into MMA have at least heard of the UFC), and whether you’re a seasoned fight fan or you’ve just recently become interested in this bloody and exciting sport, these are the top two promotions that you need to be familiar with.
-Here’s what you need to know about them — and how they differ.
+In the large and growing world of mixed martial arts, two names loom large above the rest: The Ultimate Fighting Championship and Bellator.
+Both of these fighting leagues have done a lot to promote and popularize MMA in the U.S. and around the globe — even people who don’t follow combat sports have at least heard of the UFC — and whether you’re a seasoned fight fan or you’ve just recently become interested in these primal (and often bloody) contests, these are the top two promotions that you need to be familiar with.
+Here’s everything you need to know about the UFC and Bellator, and a few subtle ways in which they differ.

 Bellator is a newcomer to the MMA scene (at least in comparison to the UFC).
 Founded in 2008 by American businessman Bjorn Rebney, the 13-year-old organization stands in the UFC’s massive shadow but has nonetheless managed to quickly grow into a large and respected MMA promotion in its own right.
 Over its relatively short history, Bellator has expanded to become the second-largest mixed martial arts league in the U.S. and possibly in the world, and with Strikeforce founder and former martial artist Scott Coker at the helm of the ship since replacing Rebney as CEO in 2014, it looks as if the league is only going to continue on its upward trajectory.

 When mixed martial arts first became a thing in the ’90s, it was something of a free-for-all.
-Early matches didn’t have any hard rules or even weight classes (that was part of the appeal, admittedly), and while that sounds good on paper, it was a different story in practice.
-Fights regularly dragged on for far too long when neither fighter was able to clinch a knockout or submission, resulting in rather boring shows that annoyed the fans.
-It soon became clear that while the bloody chaos of MMA was a big draw, it needed some structure to keep things moving.
+Early matches didn’t have any hard rules or even weight classes (that was much of the appeal, admittedly), and while that sounds good on paper, it was a different story in practice.
+Fights began to drag on for far too long when neither fighter was able to clinch a knockout or submission, resulting in rather boring slogs that annoyed the fans.
+It soon became clear that while the bloody chaos of MMA was a big draw, it needed some structure to keep the show moving.

 All fights take place in a caged arena, and as the sport has matured, the ruleset has become more polished as well.
 In the early days of MMA, most strikes were legal and the contests were essentially “no holds barred.”
-Today, however, certain strikes and holds are not allowed and will result in penalties up to and including disqualifications, overturned victories, and even suspensions.
-Groin strikes, knee strikes to the head of a downed opponent, hair grabbing, and eye pokes are a few examples of illegal moves (although they still happen from time to time).
+Today, however, certain strikes and holds are not allowed and will result in penalties up to and including disqualifications, overturned victories, suspensions, and even stripped championship titles.
+Groin strikes, knee strikes to the head of a downed opponent, hair grabbing, and eye pokes are a few examples of illegal moves (they still happen from time to time, although usually by accident).
 A referee is also present in the ring to moderate each fight.
 There are sometimes minor differences between local commissions and other regulatory bodies for small details, such as what constitutes a “downed” opponent, but these are not typically league-specific.

 It’s no secret that pretty much every fighter who wants to go professional in the world of MMA aspires to sign with the UFC at some point and to eventually make it onto the main card of a UFC event — and hopefully to a championship belt.
 Only a select few combatants ever get that far, but the UFC continues to draw in the hottest talent.
 That dominance isn’t as strong as it used to be, however; Bellator has some great fighters on its roster as well and currently commands some of the best light heavyweights in the world with stars like Vadim Nemkov, Ryan Bader, Anthony Johnson, and Yoel Romero.